-The WWE has announced that next year’s edition of the Royal Rumble, one of the company’s most popular pay-per-view events of the year, is coming to downtown Phoenix.
+The company has announced that the 2019 version of the annual pay-per-view event, one of its largest and most popular of the year, will be coming to downtown Phoenix.

 And it’s going to happen at a unique venue: Chase Field.

 The 48,519-person capacity baseball stadium, better known as the home of the Arizona Diamondbacks, will host Royal Rumble 2019, which will take place on Sunday, January 27, 2019.

 What exactly is a Royal Rumble, you ask?
 In the context of the WWE's storylines, it's a battle royal-style match that's the centerpiece of the event of the same name.
 Thirty WWE superstars participate each year, and the winner gets a shot at one of the company's two major titles a few months later at WrestleMania.

 This will be the eighth time the WWE has held a pay-per-view event in the Valley over the past 15 years.
 They've previously brought big events like SummerSlam, Elimination Chamber, and Money in the Bank to our city, as well as the biggest event in the WWE, WrestleMania.

 Phoenix also hosted a Royal Rumble back in 2013, and it took place at what was then known as U.S. Airways Center and featured The Rock winning his most recent WWE championship.